splicemachine/splice-machine-spark-connector/README.md

 Use `sbt test` (or `sbt testOnly`) to execute the integration tests.

+**NOTE** For some reasons testing in IntelliJ IDEA may or may not always work.
+Use `sbt test` for reliable reproducible tests.

 **NOTE**: Don't forget to start Splice Machine before the tests, e.g. `./start-splice-cluster -p cdh5.14.0 -bl`.

 ```